Check code coverage

 • Implicit Manual Coverage Validation

-See also Enable and disable plugins and Font & Colors.
+See also Enable and disable plugins, How To: Analyze, Analyzers, Font & Colors, and Analyzing Code.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.